ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 In this lab, you will perform the basic steps involved in implementing PIM for a given admin role - Configuring the role to require approval, assign an eligible user to the role, submit a request from the eligible user to be assigned the role, and approve the request for the role.
 In this exercise, you will perform these tasks for the Global Admin role, and Patti Fernandez will be the user in this scenario.

+**Note:** In Task 3, Patti Fernandez will submit a request to be assigned the Global Admin role.
+The activation request process is set up to require Multi-Factor Authentication (MFA).
+If you do not have a phone to complete this process, notify your instructor.
+You can still complete Tasks 1 and 2, and you may be able to partner up with another student to watch them complete the remaining two tasks.

 ### Task 1 - Configure the Global Administrator role to require approval
 Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a bare minimum for security purposes.